indirect/andre.arko.net/_posts/2020-06-26-automatically-update-every-github-default-branch.md

 done
 ```

-If you already have [hub](https://hub.github.com) installed, you can run it like this:
+If you just want to do the thing, you can run it directly like this:

 ```bash
 curl -L https://git.io/JJeCZ | bash -s USERNAME [BRANCH]